daronphang/programming-resources/brokers/event/overview.md

 ## Event Broker

 A system that is the heart of an event-driven microservice platform, and that receives events, stores them in a queue or partitioned event stream, and provides them for consumption by other processes.
+Examples include Kafka, Spark, Flink or Beam.

 ### Partitioning